 Collagen for Cellulite Results: Before and After

-Since collagen will rebuild the strength and integrity of your skin you should expect clear results from taking it even after a short while.
-But with that said your results are also going to depend on a couple of other factors as well.
+Since collagen will rebuild the strength and integrity of your skin, you should expect clear results from taking it even after a short while.
+But with that said, your results are also going to depend on a couple of other factors as well.

-This makes it easier for your body to more easily digest and absorb collagen (8).
-If the collagen supplement you’re taking doesn’t have collagen in this form, you won’t absorb as much and thus not get as good results.
+This makes it easier for your body to digest and absorb the collagen.11 If the collagen supplement you’re taking doesn’t have collagen in this form, you won’t absorb as much and thus not get as good results.

 Unfortunately, vegan-based collagen supplements do not actually contain any collagen themselves but are supposedly able to help increase collagen production in your body.
 It’s unclear how effective they are at boosting your collagen production.

-Many collagen supplements have a weird bone broth taste that doesn’t encourage you to continue using it.
+Many collagen supplements have a weird bone broth taste that doesn’t encourage you to continue using them.
 But Ageless Collagen is odorless and flavorless and mixes easily into liquids.
 I place a scoop into my daily protein shake and can hardly even tell it’s in there.